Is Overtraining a Myth? (Real Life Examples)

 Overtraining is largely exaggerated in bodybuilding.
 There is real-life evidence to suggest it’s almost impossible to overtrain a muscle directly.

-However, it IS possible to overstimulate your central nervous system, resulting in chronic fatigue in the muscles (known as overtraining).
+However, it is possible to overstimulate your central nervous system, resulting in chronic fatigue in the muscles (known as overtraining).

-Here are some real-life examples proving it’s extremely difficult to overtrain a muscle via weight lifting.
+Here are some real-life examples proving it’s extremely difficult to overtrain a muscle via weightlifting.

 Proof: Overtraining is Exaggerated

-If overtraining was common as a result of lifting weights for long periods of time, the following real-life examples could not exist.
+If overtraining was common as a result of lifting weights for long periods of time, the following real-life examples could not exist:

 Proof #1 – Gymnasts